-We propose an economic definition of price gouging: Price gouging occurs when lowering the price from the market-clearing level would increase total Utilitarian welfare.
-In a setting with income heterogeneity and non-quasi-linear preferences (that induce a motive to redistribute across agents), our definition enables the use of price-theoretic tools to characterize circumstances under which price gouging might be occurring.
-We argue that these circumstances align with the contexts covered by existing antiprice gouging laws, and derive further policy implications.
-By proposing a definition of price gouging that does not appeal to any non-economic notions of (un)fairness or excess, we hope to provide a pathway for follow-up theoretical and empirical research to analyze desirable policy responses.
+We propose an economic definition of price gouging: Price gouging occurs in a competitive market when lowering the price from the market-clearing level would increase total Utilitarian welfare.
+We then use price-theoretic tools to characterize determinants of price gouging in a setting with income heterogeneity and non-quasi-linear preferences that induce a motive to redistribute across agents.
+The circumstances under which price gouging occurs in our framework align with the contexts covered by existing anti-price gouging laws.
+By proposing a definition of price gouging that does not appeal to any non-economic notions of (un)fairness or excess, we hope to provide a pathway for follow-up theoretical and empirical research.